 A driver must pass a written examination to obtain a commercial driving license (CDL) in New York, per the New York State Department of Motor Vehicles (DMV).
 Besides, they are required to prove their competency by taking additional tests meant to prove their tanker-specific skills.
 Only after passing these examinations do the drivers receive an endorsement to haul the dangerous cargo.

-Call Morelli Law Firm today at (212) 751-9800 to schedule a free consultation to learn how a New York tanker truck accident lawyer might be helpful in your case.
+A New York personal injury lawyer might be helpful in your case.
 We can advise you on the specifics of your situation after reviewing the details.

 Common Causes of Tanker Truck Accidents